 Why did you apply for Special Edition?

-I have lots of ambition but I felt a bit stuck when it came to channeling that ambition to progress my career and personal goals.
+I have lots of ambition but I felt a bit stuck when it came to channeling it to progress my career and personal goals.
 Darcie Tanner, at Stripe Communications, had taken part in the previous year’s programme and recommended I apply for it.
 I didn’t need much convincing after hearing, first-hand, how inspiring and transformational the programme is.

 At the first Special Edition session, we shared what we wanted to get out of the programme with one another.
 I was looking to increase my confidence, drive up the quality of my design work, share knowledge and ideas with others, and feel more focussed about how to achieve my goals.